-Wellcaster is a platform that helps coaches sell their training programs and helps their clients stick to goal and complete programs.
-Almost entire interface is built with angular using rest api.
-We've implemented first version of application, it's supported by other developers now.
+WellCaster is a platform that helps coaches sell their training programs and helps their clients stick to a goal and complete programs.
+We implemented the first version of the application, then it was supported by other developers.

-Wellcaster has different UIs based on user type - coaches and clients.
-The most interesting part of the project is a coach part, where user can compose training program using our flexible editor.
+WellCaster has different UIs based on user type: coaches and clients.
+The most interesting part of the project is the coach part (personal trainer client management software), where a user can compose a training program using our flexible editor.

-Training program consists of days, for each day coach can set one or multiple goals to achieve.
-Goals can very different - from having a healthy breakfast to running a marathon.
-Editor is based on angular.js and uses extensible backend API that we've built to support different types of goals.
+Training program consists of days; for each day, the coach can set one or multiple goals to achieve.
+Goals can be very different, from having a healthy breakfast to running a marathon.
+The editor is based on Angular and uses an extensible back-end API we built to support different types of goals.

-Coach can add new ad-hoc goals or reuse existing from library.
-This is useful for gym or yoga exercises - coach only describes technique once and then just specifies reps and sets for each specific training session.
+A coach can add new ad-hoc goals or reuse existing ones from the library.
+This is useful for gym or yoga exercises; the coach only describes the technique once and then just specifies reps and sets for each specific training session.

-Data is validated on save on client and on backend, so data is always correctly formatted.
+Data is validated on the client’s side and on the back end, so it’s always correctly formatted.

-Interesting feature built for this site is a media library.
-Whenever user needs to upload a file, he is presented with this nice sliding panel containing his entire media library.
-User can either upload new files or reuse existing.
-All media is directly uploaded to s3, so there's no traffic hits application server.
-Video files are converted to multiple formats using amazon video transcoder.
+An interesting feature built for this site is a media library.
+Whenever a user needs to upload a file, he is presented with this nice sliding panel containing his entire media library.
+The user can either upload new files or reuse existing ones.
+All media is directly uploaded to s3, so there are no traffic hits on the application server.
+Video files are converted to multiple formats using an Amazon video transcoder.

-We've also built this cool scheduling section, where coaches can manage group and individual classes.
+We also built this cool scheduling section, where coaches can manage both group and individual classes.

-Using calendar on coach page, clients can book training time and pay for it using our custom UI, built on top of Stripe.
+Using the calendar on the coach page, clients can book training time and pay for it using our custom UI, built on top of Stripe.

-Mobile application was built by client's developers using our API.
-Since entire application is built with angular, we've already had rest api and we only needed to adjust it a little to work more effectively with mobile application structure.
+The mobile application was built by the client's developers using our API.
+Since the entire application is built with Angular, we already had the REST API, and we only needed to adjust it a little to work more effectively with the mobile application structure.

-One of the features built purely for mobile app are streaks or habits.
-Habit is a simple task that you repeat every day.
-For example, user can start a habit of running.
-Every day he goes for a run and then marks task as completed.
-We track progress, build charts and let user compete with each other.
+One of the features built purely for the mobile app is streaks, or habits.
+A habit is a simple task you repeat every day.
+For example, a user can start a habit of running.
+Every day, he or she goes for a run and then marks the task complete.
+We track progress, build charts, and let users compete with each other.

-Public pages are served as simple html, without angular, so that they were correctly indexed by search engines.
+Public pages are served as simple HTML, without Angular, so that they are correctly indexed by search engines.